rancher/elemental/docs/upgrade.md

 Note: be sure to have `osImage` empty when refering to a `ManagedOSVersion` as it takes precedence over `ManagedOSVersion`s.

-## rancherd
+## system-agent

-Rancherd itself doesn't need to be upgraded.
+Rancher system agent itself doesn't need to be upgraded.
 It is only ran once per node to bootstrap the system and then after that provides no value.
-Rancherd is packaged in the OS image so newer versions of Rancherd will come with newer versions of RancherOS.
+Rancher system agent is packaged in the OS image so newer versions of Rancher system agent will come with newer versions of Elemental.

 ## Rancher
 Rancher is installed as a helm chart following the standard procedure.
 You can upgrade